oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ```bash
 npm install -g generator-jhipster@7.9.3
 ```
-If you'd rather use Yarn or Docker, follow the instructions at [jhipster.tech](https://www.jhipster.tech/installation/#local-installation-with-npm-recommended-for-normal-users).

-Generate the microservices architecture from a JDL (JHipster-specific domain language) descriptor file.
+Generate the microservices architecture from a JDL (JHipster Domain Language) descriptor file.
 Create a folder for the project and add the file `reactive-ms.jdl` with the following content:

 ```text
 application {